MS-2 Step GyMiso® Tablet Pack

 It is necessary to take the mifepristone tablet first and then, 36 to 48 hours later, take the misoprostol tablets.
 This must be done in this order for the medicines to work.

-It is recommended that the mifepristone tablet should be taken on an empty stomach – 2 hours before or 2 hours after a meal.
+It is recommended that misoprostol should be taken on an empty stomach – 2 hours before or after a meal.

-36 to 48 hours after taking the mifepristone tablet you need to take misoprostol tablets as directed by your doctor or given to you by medical staff.
 After you take misoprostol tablets, you should stay at home and rest for 3 hours.
-Some women may be at a clinic for this part of the treatment.
-Vaginal bleeding will usually occur and the pregnancy may be expelled within a few hours of taking misoprostol or during the next few days.
+Vaginal bleeding will occur and the pregnancy may be expelled within a few hours of taking misoprostol or during the next few days.
 The bleeding lasts on average for 10 to 16 days and may be heavy.

 It is recommended that you do not travel away from home during the time that you are bleeding so that you can visit your doctor or clinic if necessary.

-In case of heavy and prolonged bleeding, you should contact your doctor or clinic immediately to get advice and care.
+In case of heavy and prolonged bleeding, you should contact your doctor immediately in order to schedule an appointment.

 If you forget to take your dose of misoprostol

-Contact your doctor immediately if you forget to take the dose of misoprostol tablets in the purple box, and it is greater than 48 hours after you have taken mifepristone tablet.
+Contact your doctor immediately if you forget to take misoprostol tablets and it has been more than 48 hours after you have taken a mifepristone tablet.